karoldavid/website-optimization/README.md

 ### Additional Rating

 Static assests such as images, css and javascipt files are automatically optimized, concatenated and/ or mini-/ uglyfied with Grunt.
+Grunt Watch automates this task.
+It simply lurks for any changes in the script, sheets and image folders to run the specific tasks. html lint.

 ### Optimization of Cam's Online Pizzeria: